Adri6336/gpt-voice-conversation-chatbot/README.md

 - Bot will remember things about you if you close with the 'q' key

-- See text GPT-3's replies as text in the terminal window (doesn't work for non-utf-8 characters)
+- See text GPT-3's replies as text in the terminal window.
+Most UTF-32 characters (like Chinese and Arabic text) will also be printed

+- Automatically save conversations to a file on your disk to help you keep track of what you've talked about